Led by Jose Altuve, Astros' journey to World Series shows the heart of a champion

 "We're pretty book smart, but that's not a bad thing," Hinch said Saturday.
 "We still have instincts.
 We still rely on the chemistry that's built in the clubhouse.
 We'll usually do the opposite of what the rest of the industry is doing to continue to move and try to find a competitive advantage.
 But that old-school, traditional desire to win is as big in this building as it is in any building in the big leagues."

 The Astros' biggest heart ticks in the littlest body, in the person of Jose Altuve.
-Take away the 5 o'clock shadow, and Altuve might pass for a kid at the local strip mall collecting money for the local soccer travel team.
-But he combines the hitting acumen of a Miguel Cabrera with an indomitable spirit in a David Eckstein-sized package, and where he leads, his teammates inevitably follow.
+Take away the 5 o'clock shadow and Altuve might pass for a kid at the local strip mall collecting money for the local soccer travel team.
+But he combines the hitting acumen of a Miguel Cabrera with an indomitable spirit in a David Eckstein-size package, and where he leads, his teammates inevitably follow.

 Altuve's progression from 5-foot-5 curiosity to perennial All-Star to aspiring world champion took another step Saturday night, when the Astros beat the New York Yankees 4-0 in Game 7 of the American League Championship Series before a euphoric and emotionally spent crowd of 43,201 at Minute Maid Park.

-When Lance McCullers retired Greg Bird on a fly ball to center field for the final out of the game to seal Houston's first World Series trip since 2004, Altuve dropped to one knee on the infield dirt and said a silent prayer.
+When Lance McCullers Jr. retired Greg Bird on a fly ball to center field for the final out of the game to seal Houston's first World Series trip since 2005, Altuve dropped to one knee on the infield dirt and said a silent prayer.
 Then he looked up and saw shortstop Carlos Correa, and they engaged in a choreographed hand-slap routine that culminated in the 160-pound Altuve leaping into Correa's waiting arms.

 "It was very special," Correa said.
 "We're like brothers from another mother.
 We love each other so much, and we embrace each other and try to get better together.
 For us to accomplish something like this as teammates and double play partners, it's extremely special."